 This post may contain affiliate links, which means, if you make a purchase from my link, I may make a small commission at no extra cost to you.
 Click here for my full Disclosure Policy.

 Having guests over isn’t about impressing people with your cooking and entertaining skills.
 Rather, it’s about enjoying the presence of each other’s company over a nice meal.
 Yes, we still want to make everything look nice and we want the food to taste good, but if the food doesn’t come out perfect, that’s okay!

 Tip #2: Keep Your Menu Simple

-If there is one thing I have learned over the years of hosting my own parties is — simpler is always better.
-Keep your menu as simple as can be.
-It’s so easy to get caught up with all the beautiful food imagery on Pinterest, but trying to cook very elaborate and complicated meals is not the way to go when you’re having guests over.
-Especially when you’re a beginner.
+If there is one thing I have learned over the years of hosting my own parties it’s this— simpler is always better.
+Keep your menu as simple as

 Keeping your menu simple means it will be very doable and will help alleviate a lot of the stress.
 Especially if you’re having a lot of guests over.

 If you’re only having up to four people over, you may be able to get away with having a stellar dish that takes up a little more of your time.

 But. . .

 If you take away only one thing from this post it would be this — the bigger the crowd, the simpler the menu should be!

 When you’re having guests over, it’s not a good idea to experiment with dishes you’ve never cooked before.
 No matter how delicious the recipe might look.
 Trust me on this one!
 Even a seasoned cook like me fails when I try to attempt new recipes when I can’t give them my full attention.
 When I’m rushed, I pretty much always forget to add an ingredient or I read the instructions wrong.
 When I’m not in a rush, I can cook or bake very intricate and complicated foods because I just get lost in the whole process of it all, which I love!